boatbomber/FreedumbStore/README.md

 function FreedumbStore:ReleaseLock(chunkIndex: number): ()
 ```

-[INTERNAL] Releases the glboal lock to that chunk, if we have it.
+[INTERNAL] Releases the global lock to that chunk, if we have it.

 ## Budget